foundation/foundation-sites/docs/pages/forms.md

 ## Form Basics

 Creating a form in Foundation is designed to be easy but extremely flexible.
-Forms are built with a combination of standard form elements, as well as the Grid (rows and columns).
+Forms are built with a combination of standard form elements, as well as grid rows and columns.

-Form elements in Foundation are styled based on their type attribute rather than a class, and can be sized in a couple of ways:

-- You can size inputs using column sizes, like `.large-6`, `.small-6`.
-- You can create row elements inside your form and use columns for the form, including inputs, labels and more.
-Rows inside a form inherit some special padding to even up input spacing.

 ---